 deny oneself

-The Greek that is translated with “deny himself” or deny oneself” is according to Bratcher / Nida “without doubt one of the most difficult expressions in all of Mark to translate adequately.”
+The Greek that is translated with “deny himself” or “deny oneself” is according to Bratcher / Nida “without doubt one of the most difficult expressions in all of Mark to translate adequately.”
 These are many of the (back-) translations:

-- Tetelcingo Nahuatl: “to not accept self”
+- Tetelcingo Nahuatl: “not accept self”

 - Toraja-Sa’dan: “not bother oneself about oneself”

-- Huautla Mazatec: “to cover up oneself”
+- Huautla Mazatec: “cover up oneself”

-- Tabasco Chontal: “to quit what he himself wants”
+- Tabasco Chontal: “quit what one wants”

-- Dan: “to put his own things down”
+- Dan: “put one’s own things down”

-- Javanese: “to turn his back on himself”
+- Javanese: “turn one’s back on oneself”

-- Huastec: “to leave himself at the side”
+- Huastec: “leave oneself at the side”

-- Chicahuaxtla Triqui: “to leave his own way”
+- Chicahuaxtla Triqui: “leave one’s own way”

 - Copainalá Zoque: “forgetting self”

-- Huallaga Huánuco Quechua: “declaring I do not live for myself” (source: Nida 1952, p.
+- Huallaga Huánuco Quechua: “declare, I do not live for myself” (source: Nida 1952, p.
 154)

 - Galela: “put self down” (source: Howard Shelden in Kroneman 2004, p.
 501)

-- Mairasi: “to shuffle out of one’s vision (=forget) everything which is one’s own” (source: Enggavoter 2004)
+- Mairasi: “shuffle out of one’s vision (=forget) everything which is one’s own” (source: Enggavoter 2004)

-peace (being at peace)
+peace (inner peace)

-The Greek that is translated into English as “peace” is (back-) translated with a variety of idioms and phrases:
+The Hebrew and Greek that is translated into English as “peace” (or “at ease”) is (back-) translated with a variety of idioms and phrases:

 - “a song in the body” (Baoulé)